gabalita/kickstarter-analysis/README.md

 **Future Views**
 - Additionally, it would be useful to create more graphs related to how average donation and number of backers within the different outcomes.
 - It could also be worth mapping how these trends over each year (instead of by month) for further insights.

+**Recommendations**
+We recommend that Louise lower her budget closer to $3,000, which is the median goal of successful plays.
+She should also launch her campaign around May, the most successful months on Kickstarter.

+She should also keep in mind that cost isn't everything, and that there are other factors dictating a campaign's success.
+To further improve her understanding, she could do a qualitative analysis to see if successful plays have other attributes in common (e.g. such as subject matter or plot) or analyze other metrics such as average donation, number of backers, and breakdown of plays within city/region (Louise may have to find other data sources, as the Kickstarter data only provides the campaign's country).